Buffalo

 How Trimi serves Buffalo patients

 Trimi's clinician network operates through Beluga Health, a multistate medical group with active New York medical-board licensure.
-Compounding is fulfilled by VialsRx (Texas State Board pharmacy license #35264 — primary partner, holds NY non-resident pharmacy permit) and GreenwichRx (secondary), both 503A community sterile compounding pharmacies under FDA oversight per Section 503A of the FDCA.
+Compounding is fulfilled by VialsRx (Texas State Board pharmacy license #35264 — primary partner, holds NY non-resident pharmacy permit) and GreenwichRx (secondary), both 503A community sterile compounding pharmacies per Section 503A of the FDCA.

 Process: 5-10 minute online intake → New York-licensed clinician review (24-48 hours) → cold-chain shipping to your Buffalo address (3-5 business days, weather-routed).
 No clinic visit, no insurance, no membership fee, no shipping fee.